‘I can’t believe it’: Viral Burger King worker receives more than $200K from GoFundMe

 As of Monday afternoon, over 5,000 people had donated, and $166,417 had been raised of the $175,000 goal.
 By Tuesday morning, the donations exceeded $200,000.

-Ford told NewsNation that he plans to use the money to visit his daughter and grandkids.
+Ford said that he plans to use the money to visit his daughter and grandkids.
 He also plans to start saving for their college funds.

 “The generosity of these people.
 It’s just overwhelming,” Ford said.
 “You know, I’ve been crying for three days now.
 I just can’t believe it.
 I really can’t.”